NREL/jade/docs/source/tutorial.rst

 Each job defines a ``blocked_by`` field.
 If you want to guarantee that job ID 2 doesn't run until job ID 1 completes then add that ID to the field.

+If a job that is blocking another job fails then JADE will still run the blocked job by default.
+This may not be what you want.
+You can optionally set ``cancel_on_blocking_job_failure`` to cause those blocked jobs to be canceled.

 .. code:: python

     {